 - Incorporates sustainable practices such as water and energy- efficient features

 - Contents and Style

 - Yard art and or exterior artwork (Murals, Sculpture, Topiary, etc. )

 Litter Prevention and Stormwater Pollution Educational Presentation

-This educational presentation is a great way to introduce litter prevention and storm water pollution to our youth.
+This educational presentation is a great way to introduce litter prevention and stormwater pollution in our youth.

 The hour is packed with information that will spark the minds of the curious!

 To book KCRB to speak to your class, camp or youth group contact KCRB staff liaison at 770-278-7052.

 ExtremeTerrain’s Clean Trail Grant Program | ExtremeTerrain

 ExtremeTerrain’s Clean Trail Grant Program Get $250 for a Trail Improvement Project.
 With great power comes great responsibility.
 The custom-built and modified, Jeeps and trucks we all love do have an impact on the land they travel over.
 Even with careful use of things like winches and tow straps, trails can take a beating.